 Being sun smart used to mean simply ‘apply sunscreen and cover up’, but these days things are more complex.
 It means being aware of the effects that sunscreen can have on our health and just as importantly, the health of our planet.
 And what could be more important than that?

-Article by Je t’aime Hayr, HealthPost customer ambassador
+Article by Je t’aime Hayr, HealthPost copywriter

 A self-confessed ‘Green Smoothie Queen’, Je t’aime loves to write about health, wellness and eco-living, and has not-so-secret hopes that her words may help to ‘save the world’ while inspiring people to live their best life.
 She lives in Auckland with her partner and their two boisterous twin boys, and when she’s not busy writing or wrangling her toddlers, you’ll probably find her dancing, at the gym or unwinding on her shakti mat while reading one of the many books she has on the go.